 Share Warrant to Bearer for one Ordinary Share of £1 sterling

-the time being.
+This is to certify that the Bearer of this warrant is the Proprietor of one fully-paid up Ordinary Share numbered as above in the Capital of the Otavi Mines and Railway Company, subject to the Statutes of the Company for the time being.
 The Bearer is not liable for any additional amount on the Share nor for any debts of the Company.

 Signatures of the representatives of OMEG rested below the description and inside the certificate's border.